vishal-m25/Obsidian/Learnings/java.md

 - **Accessibility**
 	- can access enclosing class fields and members and instance variables
 	- can access final or effectively final variables
-- It is because when the enclosing method's execution gets over and still the local class instance remains then the class cannot refer to instance variables that does not exist.
+ - When the enclosing method’s execution ends,  any variables accessed by the local class are **copied (if local)** or **referenced (if instance)**, so the local class instance continues to work safely —   the enclosing context remains reachable through these captured values.
 ```java
 class Main {